Andrew Bragg: Views

 Bragg is a member of the Moderate faction of the Liberal Party.

 Bragg is a vocal critic of industry superannuation funds, which invest mandatory retirement contributions from workers.
 When Bragg worked for the Business Council of Australia, he lobbied to require the funds use independent directors.
 In Bragg's first speech after being elected to the Senate, Bragg discussed why he opposed mandatory retirement payments.
 Bragg also advocates for mandatory disclosures from industry superannuation funds on how retirement funds are being managed and how much money is given to trade unions.

 Bragg supports the Uluru Statement from the Heart, which would require the legislature to consult a network of representatives of Indigenous Australians before passing legislation affecting Indigenous Australians.
 He lobbied other politicians to support the legislation as well.
 He also supported having the Australian government purchase the copyrights to the Aboriginal flag, so constituents could use the flag without worrying about copyright infringement.
 Bragg supports the creation of a dedicated precinct for burying the remains of Indigenous Australians that would be called the National Resting Place or "Ngurra Precinct."

 Bragg urged the Australian parliament to pass regulations for cryptocurrency in an effort to encourage cryptocurrency companies to start in Australia.
 He also advocated for big tech companies like Facebook and Google to make a proportional number of content deals with smaller publishers as they do with larger ones.
 He participated in negotiations between Facebook and smaller news organizations to broker content agreements with a more diverse range of publishers.
 Bragg was also an important figure in the "Consumer Data Right" privacy legislation.

 Bragg led the Liberal Party's campaign to support same sex marriage, criticised anti-Asian comments during the COVID-19 pandemic, and advocated for carbon-neutral policies.
-In November 2025, he said he would resign from the Ley shadow ministry if the net zero policy is dropped.
+On 9 November 2025, Bragg said he would resign from the Ley shadow ministry if the Liberal Party dropped its commitment to net zero and withdrew from the Paris Agreement.